Skip to main content

 Check the Active Directory

-ShareGate Migrate relies on SharePoint's Active Directory when running a migration from an on-premises environment.
+ShareGate Migrate relies on SharePoint's Active Directory when migrating from an on-premises environment.

 Your workstation

-The workstation you are running ShareGate Migrate on plays a large part in how your settings should be set to optimize Migration performance.
+The workstation you are running ShareGate Migrate on plays a large part in setting your options to optimize Migration performance.

 • Are there any bottlenecks on your servers?
 This can be assessed by looking at the CPU, the number of cores, memory, and queue lengths on the Disk.

-• Do you have the right number of CPU cores?
+• Do you have the correct number of CPU cores?
 ShareGate Migrate works optimally with 4 cores (64 concurrent threads).

 Possible network issues